 5. Another important ministry that comes from the Vincentian charism is helping the diocesan clergy.
 This is actualized by conducting renewal programs, ongoing formation for the diocesan clergy as well as by assisting in the parishes where there is shortage of priests.
 Some of our priests are rendering service in different parishes in India as well as in Europe, Africa, America and Australia.

 Fr.
 George Mannara, Msgr.
 Thomas Nedumkallel, Fr.
 Jacob Kallarackal, Fr.
 George Kammattil, Fr.
 George Manalel, Fr.
 Paul Kariamadam, Fr.
 Antony Plackal, Fr.
-George Arackal and Fr.
-Varghese Puthussery served as Superiors General of the Congregation for different periods of time.
+George Arackal, Fr.
+Varghese Puthussery, Fr.
+Varghese Parappuram and Fr.
+Sebastian Thundathikunnel served as Superiors General of the Congregation for different periods of time.
 At present the Congregation is led by Fr.
-Varghese Parappuram, elected Superior General on 21 April 2009.
+John Kandathinkara, elected Superior General on 14 April 2021.

 Active in His Service

-At present the Congregation has three provinces, three dependent regions and two missions and altogether there are 2 bishops, 535 priests, 1 brother and 165 professed seminarians.
+At present the Congregation has three provinces, three dependent regions and six missions and altogether there are 1 bishop, 572 priests, and 184 professed seminarians.

 The three provinces are the following: